Fear2o/CrazyClicker/README.md

 # CrazyClicker

-A simple Python-based auto-clicker tool that allows users to click at an incredibly high speed—up to 1000 clicks per second.
+A simple Python-based auto-clicker tool that allows users to click at a speed going up to 10 clicks per second (the max speed is 1000 CPS and the clicking speed depends on your hardware).
 Toggle the clicker on and off with a hotkey, and exit the program with another.
 Useful for automation tasks, testing, or for increasing speed in specific applications.

 ## Features